 As a manager of an innovation department or a corporate innovation lab, you are dealing with more and more disruptive ideas.
-These ideas open totally new grounds have a high potential for your business but you are struggling to implement them internally.
-As Eric Ries argues in his book “The startup way” the hardest part for the most organizations is to know what to do when the ideas have potential.
+These ideas open totally new grounds that have a high potential for your business but you are struggling to implement them internally.
+As Eric Ries argues in his book “The startup way” the hardest part for most organizations is to know what to do when the ideas have potential.
 This does not come as a surprise.
-Truly innovative ideas question the established business models of the organization and its decision-making processes resulting in high level of resistance by established organizational structures.
+Truly innovative ideas question the established business models of the organization and its decision-making processes resulting in a high level of resistance by established organizational structures.
 Moreover, the ideas are not necessarily aligned with the current company’s strategy and therefore, might result in endless steering committees with slow decision-making processes.

 Startup studio is external company builders for ideas with high potential.
 Can company builders help you develop innovative ideas?
 If yes, in which cases?

 These are precisely the questions that members of our Innovation studio* – a community of practice open to innovation managers, directors, CIOs – deal with daily.
 Given these challenges, we have organized a dedicated session on this specific subject: “company builders – startup studio”.
 Our main goal was to shed light on why corporates should use the help of startup studios and in which case.

 Startup studios are company builders that aim to build several companies in succession.
 A variety of different models exist: investor, incubator, builder and corporate excubators.
 For example, investor type studios like GV, Science, theFamily bring early-stage external startups and help them grow.
 They provide both funds and expertise.
 Incubator type studios like Founder, Spartastartups get equity in exchange for their intensive work with each team.
 At Founder, every year, 50 of the most innovative startups from universities are selected and each team is awarded up to $100K.
 After 12 months of extensive work with each startup, they invest in the most promising ones.